saren-io/ethereum-data-share/README.md

 ```sh
 npm build
 ```
-You need to connect to Rinkeby  or Ropsten test network if you do not want to spend any money on Ethereum smart contracts.
+You need to connect to Rinkeby or Ropsten test network if you do not want to spend any money on Ethereum smart contracts via the Mainnet.

 ## Demo and Description
-Check out the demo on youtube here - <a href="https://youtu.be/VOzPZUC81Fs">View Demo</a> <br/><br/>
+Check out the demo on youtube here - <a href="https://youtu.be/jasEMlDE0Bs">View Demo</a> <br/><br/>

 ## Author
 * **Jay Kumar** - *Complete Development* - [jaykch.com](http://www.jaykch.com/)